 Additionally, removed residents will not be able to return to live in or visit the residence halls without written permission from the Director of University Housing.

-This is the formal meeting between the judicial officer (e.g. CC) and resident to explain rights and responsibilities within the judicial system, decide responsibility in the documented incident, assign sanctions if necessary, and explain the appeal process.
+This is the formal meeting between the judicial officer (e.g. UH Coordinator) and resident to explain rights and responsibilities within the judicial system, decide responsibility in the documented incident, assign sanctions if necessary, and explain the appeal process.

 A resident may be required to attend and reflect on a workshop, program, seminar, or class pertinent to the Community Standard he/she violated in order to demonstrate understanding of the impact on the community of such a violation.

-A resident may be required to contact her/his parent or family while a judicial officer or Community Coordinator is present in order to demonstrate understanding of the impact on the community of a violation of the Community Standards.
+A resident may asked to contact her/his parent or family while a judicial officer or Coordinator is present in order to demonstrate understanding of the impact on the community of a violation of the Community Standards.

 As per the directive of FERPA or the Buckley Amendment, parents or guardians will be informed of any violation of the alcohol or drug Community Standards and may be notified of situations in which a resident’s safety is immediately in question.